 Making Everyday Materials Smart

 Smart materials foresee huge potential but are not commonly used in our everyday products.
 To date, materials remain passive to the context and are widely recognized as a “not-so-smart” skin.
-To guide the exploration of using smart materials in everyday objects, we propose the theoretical framework "sensorial interaction", which focuses on the expression (input through embedded sensors) and the effect of that expression (output through physical manifestation) rather than computation process per se.
+To guide the exploration of using smart materials in everyday objects, we propose the theoretical framework "sensorial interaction", which focuses on the expression (input through embedded sensors) and the effect of that expression (output through physical manifestation) rather than the computation process per se.

 Guide the development of wearables that reflect the multisensory experience of individuals and intuitively fit into the users' workflow.
 This transforms the way people interact with information to help increase productivity, reduce cognitive loads, and create immersive interactive experiences.